 If you lose the token, you can't recover it.
 Instead, you'll need to create a new one with the same settings.
 That's not difficult, but it means updating the token in any app or script that was using the old one.

-Automate your work with XRay
+Automate your work with XRAY

 Want to learn more about automating your work with Airtable, Zapier, and other no-code tools?
 Check out our blog for hundreds of free tutorials.

-And if you want to design a better way to work for your entire team, reach out to XRay to learn about professional services.
+And if you want to design a better way to work for your entire team, reach out to XRAY to learn about professional services.

 We offer 1-on-1 hourly support for quick projects, as well as long-term retainers for total workflow transformation.